sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

     - Getting the latest version of a feature, without having to upgrade all of Sage (e.g. just before delivering a talk!!!)

-    This is important to get early feedback on the code.
+    - Feature discovery: increasing the chances for someone to discover that a given feature is being implemented somewhere.

 3. Foster high quality code by promoting documentation, tests, code reviews

-4. Foster intrinsic high quality code by providing an ecosystem where (experimental) code can live, compete with other implementations, mature and be selected or die, all at a fine granularity.
+4. Foster intrinsic high quality code by providing an *ecosystem* where (experimental) code can live, compete with other implementations, mature and be selected or die, all at a fine granularity.

-5. Strike a balance between the risks of code-bloat and of code death
+5. Strike a balance between centralized and decentralized.

+    In particular mitigate the risks of code-bloat of the Sage library versus the risks of death of code lying out somewhere on the web.

-6. Minimize maintenance overhead, and in particular code rotting
+6. Minimize *maintenance* overhead, and in particular code rotting

 7. Remain flexible between the all-in-one versus packages development models (simplifying things out: between Sage's model and GAP's model)

 8. Promote extending existing Sage classes and modules with additional features.

-    This eases feature discovery by users (things are at their expected place) and enable transparent migration of the code inside the Sage library if and when desired (no need to change the code itself, nor code using it).
+    This eases dynamic feature discovery by users (once installed, things are at their usual place) and enable transparent migration of the code inside the Sage library if and when desired (no need to change the code itself, nor code using it).
 This also promotes coherent coding standards.

     Note: subclassing is not always an option to extend a class, e.g. when a feature is to be added to an abstract base class of